maurodch/mbqd-website/content/authors/gaerttner/_index.md

 ---

 ## Short CV:
+- 2023-     Professor of Physics (Quantum information theory) at Institute of Condensed Matter Theory and Optics, Friedrich-Schiller-University Jena
-- 2020-     Group leader at Physics Institute and Kirchhoff-Institute for Physics, Heidelberg
+- 2020-2023 Group leader at Physics Institute and Kirchhoff-Institute for Physics, Heidelberg
 - 2017-2020 Postdoc/Junior group leader at Kirchhoff-Institute for Physics, Heidelberg
 - 2014-2016 Postdoc at JILA, Boulder
 - 2013-2014 Postdoc at MPIK